Forbidden City in China Coloring Page Online Free

 - Charcoal Gray (#36454F): For the roof tiles of lesser buildings and stone foundations.

-What are some coloring tips for this page?
+What are some coloring tips for Forbidden City in China Drawing ?

 - Start with lighter colors as a base and layer darker shades for depth.